mattbradley/warpjs/README.md

 Warp.js adds a `Date.warp` object that includes functions to control the JavaScript clock.
 These functions allow you to set the time and date of the clock and control how fast the clock ticks.
 Also, the `Date.now()` function and `new Date()` constructor are replaced.
-These will now return a warped timestamp or `Date` object based on the time and date that was set and the clock tick speed.
+These will now return a *warped* timestamp or `Date` object based on the clock tick speed and the set datetime.

 ### `Date.now([unwarped])`